 Who doesn’t love sitting and listening to the rain?

 I Know that I do!
-Nothing better than sitting outside under your insulated patio roof listening to and watching the rain.
+There’s nothing better than sitting outside under your insulated patio roof listening to and watching the rain.

 With the warmer weather in Queensland, this is something that you can easily do.
 It’s even better to sit outside when you have a screened enclosure so those nasty bugs cannot annoy you.